mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 Four kinds of horses. *[He chuckles.]* I don’t know which of the horses *you* belong to, but anyway, most people are just like this.

 From this, maybe you understand that the horse which really runs the moment when he sees the shadow of the whip, that is the best horse, in comparison with another horse who doesn’t run until the whip reaches the bone.
 That is a very common understanding.
-But that is discrimination.
-If you understand human life just in common sense like this, you never understand how to live in peace and harmony in the human life.
+But that is [a] discrimination.
+If you understand human life just in common sense like this, you never understand how to live in peace and harmony in  this human life.

 In Buddhism, if the whip touches the hair, strictly speaking you cannot just touch the hair, ignoring the skin, muscle and bones.
 Touching a hair means exactly touching the skin, muscle and bones.
 Without the bones, without the muscles and skin, how can you know the whip touches the hair?
 So to touch the hair means completely to touch the whole body.